raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 321f7f4200f4: Download complete
 ```

-After it's complete it will display a `bash` shell in the container with the prompt displaying the container hash id.
+After it's complete, it will display a `bash` shell in the container with the prompt displaying the container hash id.
 For example, `root@3b667578ce4f:/#`.
-You can run almost any linux command that your Ubuntu supports, including something like `apt-get update; apt-get install apache2`.
+You can run almost any linux command that your Ubuntu distro supports, including something like `apt-get update; apt-get install apache2`.

 I ran `apt-get upgrade` and somehow it couldn't finish the installation saying some of the packages were missing dependencies, so in essence I fried the container.

-I said no problem I'll just get rid of it.
-First git the `ctrl-p ctrl-q` to detach from the container.
-Then run these Docker commands to find out the container id (if you somehow don't remember it), stop the container and then delete the container.
+I said no problem, I'll just get rid of it.
+First hit the `ctrl-p ctrl-q` keys to detach from the container.
+Then, run these Docker commands to find out the container id (if you somehow don't remember it), stop the container and then delete the container.

 ``` bash list-containers linenos:false
 $ docker ps